-En español | Some brazen scammers rip off unwary taxpayers by impersonating agents of the Internal Revenue Service.
-They’ll call and insist that a potential victim has an unpaid tax bill and faces arrest unless they pay up, immediately.
 Con artists have numerous ways to make the hoax seem convincing.
-They can trick a caller ID to make it appear that the call is coming from an actual IRS office, and they may even know part of the mark’s Social Security number.
+They can trick a caller ID to make it appear that the call is coming from an actual IRS office.
+They may even know part of the mark’s Social Security number.